siddeshanm/MovieDB/README.md

 # MovieDB
-Web App that Uses MovieDB api to search movies
+Web App that Uses MovieDB API to search movies